syncfusion-content/wpf-docs/wpf/DockingManager/State-Persistence.md

 ### Save and Load using Xmlwriter

-DockingManager allows you to load and save the dock state using XMLWriter.
+DockingManager allows to load and save the dock state using XMLWriter.

 {% highlight c# %}